 Meet at the

-Presidio Transit Center on the bay-facing side of the building a few minutes prior to the start of the program for a prompt 9:00 am departure.
+Temporary Presidio Transit Center a few minutes prior to the start of the program for a prompt 9:00 am departure.
+Look for an orange trailer with "VOLUNTEER" on the side as a meeting location landmark.
 Volunteers will be shuttled by van to the project site.

 Project Sites for This Month

 Thursday, 1/30: Garden Stewards: Main Post – Lincoln Blvd (near YMCA)

 Thursday, 2/13: Garden Stewards: Baker Beach Community Garden #2